Navigating the Pitfalls of Active Learning Evaluation: A Systematic Framework for Meaningful Performance Assessment: Comparing random-sampling baselines across studies

-Here we compare the performance of random baselines on the most commonly utilized dataset CIFAR-10 and CIFAR-100 across different papers for ST, Self-SL and Semi-SL models along strategic point where overlap in between papers occurs.
-For CIFAR-10 the results of this comparison are shown for the high-label regime in \cref{tab:app-random-cifar10-high} and the low- and medium-label regime in \cref{tab:app-random-cifar10-low}.
-Similarly for CIFAR-100 the results are shown in \cref{tab:app-random-cifar100-high} for the high-label regime and \cref{tab:app-random-cifar100-med} for the low- and medium-label regimes.
+Here we compare the performance of random-sampling baselines on the most commonly utilized dataset CIFAR-10 and CIFAR-100 across different studies for ST, Self-SL and Semi-SL models along strategic point where overlap in between papers occurs.
+For CIFAR-10 the results of this comparison are shown for the high-label regime in \cref{tab:app-random-cifar10-high} and the low- and mid-label regime in \cref{tab:app-random-cifar10-low}.
+Similarly for CIFAR-100 the results are shown in \cref{tab:app-random-cifar100-high} for the high-label regime and \cref{tab:app-random-cifar100-med} for the low- and mid-label regimes.
 Overall our ST random baselines outperform all other random baselines.
 Our Self-SL models also outperform the only other relevant literature \cite{bengarReducingLabelEffort2021a} on CIFAR-10.
-Further, our Semi-SL models also outperform the relevant literature \cite{mittalPartingIllusionsDeep2019a,gaoConsistencyBasedSemisupervisedActive2020} on CIFAR-10 and CIFAR-100.
+Further, our Semi-SL models also outperform the relevant literature \cite{mittalPartingIllusionsDeep2019,gaoConsistencyBasedSemisupervisedActive2020} on CIFAR-10 and CIFAR-100.